Allen County, Indiana People

 We have a variety of presidential materials out at the Archives, including photographs.
 One such photograph is President Ronald Reagan helping sandbag the St. Mary's River in Fort Wayne, which had been devastated by flooding in 1982.

-They included a link to the newspaper article Reagan Joins in Passing Out Sandbags In Surprise Visit to Flooded Ind.
+Lean more about the President's visit: Reagan Joins in Passing Out Sandbags In Surprise Visit to Flooded Ind.
 City by Herbert H. Denton published March 17, 1982 in the Washington Post.

 There were other photos when he met with volunteer sandbaggers at Herman and Sherman Blvd during the March 16, 1982 flood broadcast nationwide.